duopeng/oocystMeter/README.md

 &nbsp;&nbsp;  opencv-python
 &nbsp;&nbsp;  xlsxwriter

-For the detectron2 package, you can git clone the repo and install using:
+For the detectron2 package, you can git clone the repo and install using (must have Git installed):
 python -m pip install 'git+https://github.com/facebookresearch/detectron2.git' --user